School provides a rich and creative curriculum.

 - ensures all children feel secure and confident;

-- build on what children already know and can do and takes them to the next steps
+- builds on what children already know and can do and takes them to the next steps

 - uses varied approaches and teaching methods.